 Diuretics are used to treat high blood pressure and used to treat heart failure.
-Diuretics, commonly known as water pills help your body get rid of unneeded water and salt through the urine.
-Getting rid of excess fluid makes it easier for your heart to pump and controls blood pressure.
+Diuretics, commonly known as water pills, help your body get rid of unneeded water and salt through the urine.
+Getting rid of excess fluid makes it easier for your heart to pump and helps control blood pressure.

 Who should take diuretics?

 If you have any of the following conditions, your doctor may recommend you take a diuretic.